sinnweja/rpedgene/README.md

 # rpedgene

-Gene-level kernel and burden association tests of genetic variants with a trait of interest, allowing for related individuals.
+Gene-level kernel and burden association tests of genetic variants with a trait of interest, allowing for related individuals, including twins.

 # Authors

 Daniel J. Schaid and Jason P. Sinnwell
+Small contribution by A. Visconti

 # Manuscript: